oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-relevant-words-on-your-links/rule.md

 "For tips and tricks to increase your Google Ranking        read this"
 Figure: Bad Example #3 - Link does not increase your rankings "For tips and tricks to increase your Google Ranking Click Here"
-Figure: Bad Example #4 - <br>      Link title does not increase your rankings​ (scroll and hold over link to see it) "For tips and tricks to increase your Google Ranking go to https://rules.ssw.com.au/rules-to-better-google-rankings"
+Figure: Bad Example #4 - <br>      Link title does not increase your rankings (scroll and hold over link to see it) "For tips and tricks to increase your Google Ranking go to https://rules.ssw.com.au/rules-to-better-google-rankings"
-Figure: Bad Example #5 - <br>      Link is the whole​ URL "For tips and tricks to increase your Google Rankings go to our Rules to Better Google Rankings"
+Figure: Bad Example #5 - <br>      Link is the whole URL "For tips and tricks to increase your Google Rankings go to our Rules to Better Google Rankings"
 Figure: Good Example - Descriptive link

 This rule also has relevance for [easier website navigation](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&amp;TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&amp;TermId=313838ef-4179-493e-8b76-34acc6a20615).